AMSAT-NA/PacSatFSKBoard/NOTES.md

 Determine current limiter values, probably need to build a board and measure.

+## Suggestions From Bob

+I would suggest sweeping the frequency through the filter bandpass and look at final power output to see where the peak is and how it rolls off.
+If you have not already done so you may buy a few more standard value inductors around you calculated solution.
+May get extras if you decide to do more testing.

+Do the above sweeping test at the lowest power supply voltage required and even go down till you see it stop working so you know the operating capability.
+Measure power output and plot that.
+Also take the voltage up as much as you can without exceeding ratings on parts and check that side.

+You should also do some test with different drive levels from the AX5043.
+See if is linear.

+Then do all this with cold (your freezer) and hot.
+I may be able to help with the hot side in a few weeks.
+I have a PCB being built that will provide a regulated heat.
+If it works I can send you one.

+The other interesting thing will be to understand the heat generated by on the PCB in normal operation.
+Maybe some testing in homemade chamber with some insulation and a vacuum pump.
+I have a small vacuum pump.
+I feel this may turn out to an issue long term.
+About all that can be done is to limit transmit time or reduce power level.
+Having some data would be needed to understand if there is an issue.

 # Done

 Figure out how to hold the processor in reset until the power is good.